shruti-sen2004/Shruti_Portfolio/README.md

 # About
-This is my personal portfolio webpage
+This is my personal portfolio webpage.

 # Website Video Demo